Tired of your house’s drab exterior? Give your uPVC front door a new lease of life and brighten up your home with an Al Fresco makeover.

 Read on or watch the video to learn how to easily paint your uPVC door with our weatherproof range, and get handy tips from our Brand Ambassador, Craig Phillips.

 Our Frenchic Al Fresco Indoor/ Outdoor Range has become well-known for transforming front doors up and down the country.
 This durable chalk paint is both weatherproof and UV resistant, so you can even spruce up your garden furniture whilst you’re at it.

-This easy-to-use paint is ideal for beginners, as it is self-priming, self-sealing and self-levelling, meaning you only have to use one product and an even finish is guaranteed!
+This easy-to-use paint is ideal for beginners, as it requires simple preparation, is self-priming, self-sealing and self-levelling, so you only have to use one product for an even and hard wearing finish!

 Suitable for use on a wood, laminate, uPVC, composites, ceramics and metals, the Frenchic Al Fresco range leaves an almost matte finish, has little odour and is certified safe for use on children’s toys.

 Before you begin painting, you will need to clean the surface of the door.
 Dilute some concentrated sugar soap in warm water and scrub the door with a sponge.
 This will remove any grease or grime that would act as a barrier to the paint.
 Rinse off with water and dry with a clean cloth.